Does West Virginia have state overtime laws that are different from federal law?

 Does West Virginia have a minimum wage that is different from federal law?

-Employers are permitted to pay a lower training wage to employees less than 20 years of age for a period of 90 days.
+Employers are permitted to pay a lower training wage of $5.15 per hour to employees younger than 20 years of age for a period of 90 days.

 West Virginia's minimum wage law applies to employers that employ six or more employees in any one separate, distinct and permanent location.